Universal Boundary-Modes Localization from Quantum Metric Length: Introduction

 \section{Introduction}

-Geometry endows electronic states with new characteristic scales \cite{PhysRevLett.82.370,PhysRevB.56.12847,PhysRevB.62.1666,onishi2024fundamental}, fundamentally reshaping conventional paradigms—particularly in the flat-band regime~\cite{bistritzer2011moire,cao2018correlated,naik2018ultraflatbands}.
+Geometry endows electronic states with new characteristic scales \cite{PhysRevLett.82.370,PhysRevB.56.12847,PhysRevB.62.1666,PhysRevLett.122.166602,onishi2024fundamental}, fundamentally reshaping conventional paradigms—particularly in the flat-band regime~\cite{bistritzer2011moire,cao2018correlated,PhysRevLett.121.266401}.
 With their highly quenched kinetic energy, flat bands herald a paradigmatic shift, as traditional frameworks for understanding crystalline properties break down when the Fermi velocity vanishes.
-Consequently, the geometric properties of Bloch states have profound implications, ranging from unconventional superfluidity~\cite{peotta2015superfluidity,PhysRevLett.117.045303,torma2022superconductivity,julku2021quantum,PhysRevLett.132.026002,xie2020topology,jiang2025superfluid} and optical spectral weight~\cite{verma2021optical,mao2023diamagnetic} to density wave instabilities~\cite{han2024quantum,jiang2023pair,hofmann2023superconductivity}.
+Consequently, the geometric properties of Bloch states have profound implications, ranging from unconventional superfluidity~\cite{peotta2015superfluidity,PhysRevLett.117.045303,PhysRevLett.123.237002,torma2022superconductivity,julku2021quantum,PhysRevLett.132.026002,xie2020topology,jiang2025superfluid} and optical spectral weight~\cite{verma2021optical,mao2023diamagnetic} to density wave instabilities~\cite{han2024quantum,jiang2023pair,hofmann2023superconductivity}.

-The quantum geometric tensor, $\mathcal{Q} \equiv \mathcal{G} + \frac{i}{2}\Omega$, lies at the heart of these phenomena, where the real part $\mathcal{G}$ (quantum metric) and the imaginary part $\Omega$ (Berry curvature) encode distinct geometric properties of Bloch states~\cite{resta2011insulating}.
+At the heart of these phenomena lies the quantum geometric tensor, $\mathcal{Q} \equiv \mathcal{G} + \frac{1}{2i}\Omega$, where the real part $\mathcal{G}$ (quantum metric) and the imaginary part $\Omega$ (Berry curvature) encodes distinct geometric properties of Bloch states~\cite{resta2011insulating,PhysRevLett.131.240001,liu2025quantum,yu2024quantum}.
 While Berry curvature characterizes the phase difference that determines the global band topology~\cite{RevModPhys.82.1959}, the quantum metric defines the infinitesimal distance between states in the parameter space \cite{provost1980riemannian}.
-In the past several decades, the interplay between these geometric counterparts has raised wide interests and been explored in several dimensions: ideal quantum geometry in fractional Chern insulators~\cite{PhysRevLett.127.246403,shavit2024quantum}, relations between Berry curvature and quantum metric~\cite{PhysRevB.104.045103,kruchkov2022quantum,herzog2022superfluid}, and their manifestation in optical responses~\cite{onishi2025quantumweightfundamentalproperty,chen2022measurement}, etc.
+In the past several decades, the interplay between these geometric counterparts has raised wide interest and been explored in several dimensions: ideal quantum geometry in fractional Chern insulators~\cite{PhysRevLett.127.246403,shavit2024quantum}, inequality relations between them~\cite{PhysRevB.104.045103,kruchkov2022quantum,herzog2022superfluid}, and their manifestation in optical responses~\cite{onishi2025quantumweightfundamentalproperty,chen2022measurement}, etc.